 Student Showcase.
 The following year’s showcase, she performed in Balanchine’s Allegro Brilliante and as a soloist in Paquita.
 Amanda attended several summer intensives including Boston Ballet, ABT New York, and The School of American Ballet where she was selected to perform in the New York Choreographic Institute.
 She also attended Boston Ballet’s Choreographic Intensive where she performed works by Jorma Elo and Helen Pickett.
 The summer of 2013, Amanda attended Carolina Ballet’s Summer Intensive as a trainee and was hired for the Carolina Ballet’s company season.
 In 2014 Amanda was promoted as a corps member.
 Amanda has performed numerous works with Carolina Ballet including Balanchine’s: Rubies, Rondo alla Zingarese, Raymonda Variations, The Four Temperaments, and Valse Fantaisie; Robert Weiss’ Messiah, Vivaldi’s Four Seasons, Romeo and Juliet, The Double, Sleeping Beauty, Stravinsky, and Beethoven Symphony No. 9; Zalman Raphael’s Rachmaninoff Concerto No. 2, Bach Suite, Mozart, In the Grey, and La Mer; Lynn Taylor Corbett’s Dracula and Carmina Burana .

-DUE BY: Audition videos must be postmarked February 23, 2018 or earlier.
+DUE BY: Audition videos must be emailed no later than February 24, 2023.

 Carolina Ballet Summer Intensive